solanaf/PSEN1-FAD-TF-Targets/Colab_Notebooks/notebooks_README.txt

 JASPAR.ipynb: Jaspar binding profiles, plots from output of gimmemotifs

-GM.ipynb: can ignore -- an attempt at gimmemotifs, but was ultimately taken to a local PC at come in WSL

 gimme motifs tf curation.ipynb: Compares tf binding motifs from gimmemotifs and RNA-derived transcription factors